wanghaisheng/responsive-landing-page-starter/content/blog/en/serverless-contact-centre-with-azure-functions.md

 For our Contact Centre we will need to set up a couple of things.
 First a Vonage Application and Number, the Number will be linked to the Application and it's the Application that will call into our Azure Function.
 The Function will then return Nexmo Call Control Objects (NCCO) as JSON and it is this that will describe the flow of the incoming call.

-When a call is received to our number we will use text-to-speech to play a message and give the caller a couple of options.
-I'm only going to create a basic functioning prototype, but there are so many [different actions](https://developer.vonage.com/voice/voice-api/ncco-reference) that can be performed using NCCO that the possibilities are endless!
+When receiving a call to our number, we will use text-to-speech to play a message and give the caller a couple of options.
+I'm only going to create a basic functioning prototype, but there are so many [different actions](https://developer.vonage.com/voice/voice-api/ncco-reference) that we can use with NCCO the possibilities are endless!

 ## Azure Resources